American Guild of Judaic Art: Jewish Arts Month

-The organization sponsors and promotes an annual calendar of events entitled "Jewish Arts Month" in which it encourages synagogues, community centers, libraries, and schools throughout North America to host activities and exhibitions relating to and showcasing Jewish art.
-This special month corresponds with the Torah (Old Testament) reading of Parshat Vayakhel from Exodus: 35:1-38:20 where the first Jewish artisan, Bezalel, is introduced with descriptions of his designs to build the Mishkan (Tabernacle).
-Because the Jewish calendar is a lunar based one, Jewish Arts Month’s dates change from year to year.
+In 2011, Jewish Arts Week became "Jewish Arts Month" in which it encourages synagogues, community centers, libraries, and schools throughout North America to host activities and exhibitions relating to and showcasing Jewish art.
+This special month corresponds with the Torah (Old Testament) reading of Parshat Vayakhel from Exodus: 35:1-38:20 where the first Jewish artisan, Bezalel, is introduced with descriptions of his designs to build the Mishkan (Tabernacle); as the Jewish calendar is a lunar based one, Jewish Arts Month’s dates change from year to year.

 Exhibitions

 AGJA initiatives include expanding exhibition opportunities, community outreach programs, and collaborative educational connections to bring art, inspired by Jewish text, tradition, ritual, and personal experience to those who appreciate or want to learn more about the world of Jewish art.
 HIDDUR, a quarterly Email newsletter and expanding interactive social media were established in 2010.

 In 2012, The AGJA launched their inaugural members online exhibition.
 The 2013-2014 online exhibition includes works, available for purchase, by 29 of the guild's members.
 Work include ketubbahs, chuppahs, paintings, works on paper, jewelry and sculpture.
 The exhibition was curated by Karen Walanka from the Moriah Congregation in Deerfield, IL.